pkdone/pymongo-vault-test/README.md

 #### Dynamic Role User Test

-Execute the Python test script twice in quick succession, to use a dynamic Vault role which will create a new user with new password for each execution (first change the connection string `mycluster.a123z.mongodb.net` to match your Atlas cluster SRV address):
+Execute the Python test script twice in quick succession to use a dynamic Vault role which will create a new user with new password for each execution (first change the connection string `mycluster.a123z.mongodb.net` to match your Atlas cluster SRV address):

 ```console
 ./pymongo-vault-test.py -u 'mongodb+srv://mycluster.a123z.mongodb.net/' -r 'database/creds/myapp2-rw-role'